 I stepped back, then turned around and walked away from them.

 “Hey!
 Come back here!
 I’m calling the police!”

 As I stomped away, there was something that I remembered.

 No matter what good you do in the world, you can never please everyone.
 You don’t ever please everyone.
 That’s just an unattainable dream.
 Because, even with your talent of altruism, people will still earn and hold a disdain for you, as if you were some cattle waiting for the day it gets butchered.

 But, I knew that already, didn’t I?

 No matter how much I try, I always fall short.

 As I recognized this, I also remembered how much I hated the world.

-As elegant and grandiose this world may seem, it is just a simple disguise to how the inhabitants of this planet really are.
+As elegant and grandiose as this world may seem, it is just a simple disguise to how the inhabitants of this planet genuinely are.
 It is nothing more than a world of hatred, hostility, resentment, and disfavor.